 How does New York Life Asset Flex compare to the best hybrid long term care policies?

 Today there are approximately a half-dozen hybrid long term care insurance policies being marketed.
-The standard bearers in the industry for the past 20 to 30 years are the Lincoln Moneyguard policy for individual policies and the OneAmerica Asset Care policy which has a patent on joint life for couples.
-Recently, Pacific Life and Minnesota Life have also introduced very compelling combination long term care policies.
+The standard bearers in the industry for the past 25 to 30 years are the Lincoln Moneyguard policy; and the OneAmerica Asset Care policy which offers Unlimited LTC benefits.
+Lincoln Moneyguard III is no longer price competitive, however.
+OneAmerica will still be a very good option for Unlimited LTC benefits for couples.

-For the purposes of keeping this price comparison simple, let's compare the New York Life Asset Flex pricing and benefits with two of the better individual hybrid long term care insurance policies: Lincoln Moneyguard II and Minnesota Life SecureCare.
+For the purposes of keeping this price comparison simple, let's compare the New York Life Asset Flex pricing and benefits with currently the two best individual hybrid long term care insurance policies: Nationwide CareMatters II and Securian SecureCare.

 For this policy comparison we will look at age 60 year old male and female pricing.
-Lincoln Moneyguard and Minnesota Life do not have health classifications.
-Everyone gets the same health classification with Lincoln and Minnesota Life.
+Nationwide and Securian do not have health classifications.
+Everyone gets the same health classification with Nationwide and Securian.

-We will examine the New York Life Asset Flex policy at its best health classification Elite Non-Tobacco.
-If the NY Life benefits do not compare well at its Elite Non Tobacco classification, the New York Life benefits will not compare well at any health classification.
+We will examine the New York Life Asset Flex policy at its Preferred health classification Preferred Non-Tobacco.
+If the NY Life benefits do not compare well at its Preferred Non Tobacco classification, the New York Life benefits will not compare well at any health classification.

 For the purpose of this policy comparison we will look at a $100,000 single premium.
 Each policy will be illustrated to maximize its long term care benefits for you based upon utilizing the best benefit period and inflation protection factor to accomplish this objective.